There are many routes to your destination. Base your next step on current situation and the best possible path.

 A Roadmap can never perfectly foresee the future of a changing landscape.
 Trying to foresee every contingency is futile; keep alternative product directions at the level of strategic, rather than tactical, decisions.
-The top of the Product Backlog can be used to detail tactical changes prompted by new information.
+The top of the Product Backlog should detail tactical changes prompted by new information.

 A Product Backlog is not a Product Roadmap.
 A Product Roadmap communicates strategic information and makes visible the options that Product Owner has for the product.
 In contrast with this the Sprint Backlog contains largely tactical information.
 The Product Backlog is intermediate to these two, abstracting away options that the Product Owner has currently decided not to roll out.

-The Product Roadmap may list several alternative options, one or more of which will be chosen during just-in-time evaluation.
-Use Set-Based Design to help evaluate which alternatives should be retained for the Product Backlog.
+Any point in the Product Roadmap may list several alternative options, and the Product Owner may choose one or more of them at his or her pleasure, usually just-in-time.
+Use Set-Based Design to help qualify candidates for the Product Backlog.

 Good Product Roadmaps are as simple as possible.
 Use simple and flexible technology, such as sticky notes on a board, rather than computerized tools.